-Has somebody told you that your baby doesn’t need to breastfeed at night past a certain age?
-This age often varies by advisor.
+Have you been told that your baby doesn’t need, or shouldn’t be breastfeeding at night past a certain age?
+The age in question tends to vary depending on the well-meaning advisor.
 However, science tells us that in many cases, this simply isn’t true.

 Degree of Breast Fullness

-Two basic dynamics are major influencers of milk production.
-The first, “degree of breast fullness,” refers to a simple concept: Drained breasts make milk faster and full breasts make milk slower.
-Whenever your breasts contain enough milk to feel full, your milk production slows.1 The fuller your breasts become, the stronger the signal your body receives to slow milk production.
-This is why pumping can help with a milk supply problem.
+The first, “degree of breast fullness,” refers to a simple concept: drained breasts make milk faster and full breasts make milk slower.
+Whenever your breasts contain enough milk to feel full, your milk production slows.1 The fuller your breasts become, your body receives the signal to slow down milk production.
+This is why pumping can help increase milk supply.

 Breast Storage Capacity

-This second basic dynamic refers to a physical characteristic known as breast storage capacity, which varies among mothers.2 This physical difference explains why feeding patterns can vary so much among mothers and why one breastfed baby does not need to breastfeed at night while another one does.
+The second dynamic refers to a physical characteristic known as breast storage capacity, which varies among mothers.
+This biological difference is the reason why feeding patterns among mothers differ, and why some breastfed babies do not need to breastfeed at night while others do.

 Breast storage capacity is the amount of milk your breasts contain in your milk-making glands at their fullest point of the day.
-Storage capacity is not related to breast size, which varies mainly by how much fatty tissue is in your breasts.
-In other words, smaller-breasted mothers can have a large storage capacity and larger-breasted mothers can have a small capacity.
+Storage capacity is not related to breast size.
+Breast size is mainly determined by how much fatty tissue is in your breasts, not by your milk-producing glands.
+So smaller-breasted mothers can have large-capacity storage, and larger-breasted mothers can have small-capacity storage.

 How These Dynamics Affect Night Feedings

-In other words, if you are a mother with an average or small breast storage capacity, night feedings may need to continue for many months in order for your milk production to stay stable and for your baby to thrive.
-Also, because your baby has access to less milk at each feeding, night feedings may be crucial for him to get enough milk overall.
-Again, what’s important is not how much milk a baby receives at each individual feeding, but how much milk he consumes in a 24-hour day.
-If a mother with a small storage capacity uses sleep training strategies to force her baby to go for longer stretches between feedings, this may slow her milk production and compromise her baby’s weight gain.
+In other words, if you have average or small breast storage capacity, night feedings may need to continue for many months for your milk production to stay stable and for your baby to thrive.
+Also, because your baby has access to less milk at each feeding, night feedings may be crucial for them to get enough milk overall.
+What’s important is not how much milk a baby receives at each feeding, but how much milk he consumes in a 24-hour day.

-Each mother-baby pair is unique.
-Babies will outgrow the need for night nursings at different ages, so a simple rule of thumb doesn’t consider either the emotional needs of the baby or his physical need for milk.
+Each mom and baby duo is unique, and babies will outgrow the need for night feedings at different ages.
+Trying to apply a standard rule of thumb doesn’t take into consideration the emotional needs of the baby nor their physical need for milk.